User authentication & permissions

 To enable user authentication, click on the ellipsis menu by the name of the project in the top-left corner, and select “Configure app authentication”.

 And that’s it!
-When users try to visit a page that requires authentication, they’ll be automatically redirected to Plasmic’s login page first.
+When users try to visit a page that requires authentication, they’ll be automatically redirected to Plasmic’s authentication page.

 Projects with user authentication enabled cannot be imported by other projects.